Today I will present you the best DIY interconnect cable which is proven in my audio system and works great for more than 2 years now.

 Repeat the process until you get the desired length of cable and also secure the other end with tape so that it does not unwind.
 Cut off the ends with a scalpel and remove the 1/4 inch insulation at the ends.
 Tin the exposed conductors with solder to the insulation so that oxidation on bare copper does not develop over time.

 Solder these ends with a quality solder to the connector and the thing is done.

 Step seven – the final look

 The construction is simple but efficient and after some hundred hours of work, it shows very good audio results.
 Of course, it is possible to try other variants with a different insulator material as long as the diameter of the solid core conductor is the same and the outer insulator has sufficient hardness.
 I think part of the trick in this cable is that thick insulation that keeps solid core conductors at a certain distance from each other.
-There are cables with the foam but still rigid insulators based on glass particles or PTFE.
-Foam insulators could be a problem because they melt easily and do not retain cross-section at the point of pressure.
+There are cables with foam but still rigid insulators based on glass particles or PTFE.
+Foam insulators could be a problem because they melt easily and do not retain cross-sections at the point of pressure.